revanthreddy/builder-bootcamp-cloudformation-workshop/README.md

 ## Step.8 CLEANUP

-* Delete the `cfn-workshop-stack` first from the cloudformation console
+* Delete the `cfn-workshop-stack` from the cloudformation console

 ## Resources